Connecting Cambridgeshire is rolling out superfast broadband access to as many homes and businesses as possible that could not get it otherwise.

 The programme is currently working with BT and Openreach using a range of solutions including Fibre to the Cabinet (FTTC) and, increasingly, Fibre to the Premise (FTTP) technology.

-Combined with commercial provision, the superfast broadband rollout has already reached over 96% of homes and businesses, and is targeting over 99% coverage countywide by the end of 2020.
+Combined with commercial provision, the superfast broadband rollout has already reached over 96% of homes and businesses, and is aiming to reach over 99% coverage countywide by the end of 2020.

 Phase Three (2017-2019) of the rollout is underway and Phase 4 is being planned to reach remaining areas over the next two years.

-The higher speeds are not automatic when your area goes live – you need to upgrade to a fibre broadband package with your chosen Internet Service Provider.
+The higher speeds are not automatic when your area goes live – you need to upgrade to a fibre broadband package with your chosen Internet Service Provider to enjoy the benefits.

 You can also register your contact details to be updated when superfast broadband goes live in your area.